-- 1. In the navigation pane, expand the Configuration > Edit folders. - 2.
+- 1. In the navigation pane, expand Configuration > Edit. - 2.
 Click SMTP. - 3.
 Click the Globals tab. - 4.
 In the ServerAddress field, configure the SMTP server address. - 5.
 In the ReceiverEmailsList field, add email recipients. - Note:

 You must configure at least one recipient.